How can we help?

 The evidence review was conducted for patients between the ages of 40 and 69.

-The BETTER Institute does not provide screening recommendations for patients under the age of 40 or over the age of 69.
+The BETTER program does not provide screening recommendations for patients under the age of 40 or over the age of 69.
 Your clinic would be responsible for any recommendations outside this age range.

 How do I get a copy of the BETTER Care Map?